bcgov/digital-trust-toolkit/applications/application-equitable-origin.md

 6. Business entity MAY choose to accept or negotiate the credential to request changes

 ## 2.6.
 Technical Requirements
-## 2.6.1.
-Public DID of Equity Origin

 *MUST have an Aries compatible business wallet.*

-*These are the requirements governing technical interoperability.
-Controlled documents in this category:*
-*1. MUST specify how trust community members will interoperate technically using the ToIP technology stack by reference to any relevant ToIP specifications and recommendations.*
-*2. SHOULD include any additional specifications and/or specification profiles that are specific to the technical interoperability within this trust community.*
-*3. SHOULD include references one or more glossaries (see Glossary section) as needed.*
-*4. SHOULD reference any test suites or other testing requirements.*

 ## 2.7.
 Information Trust Requirements

 [Privacy Policy](https://www.equitableorigin.org/privacy-policy/)

 ## 2.8.
 Inclusion, Equitability and Accessibility Requirement

 TBD

 ## 2.9.
 Legal Agreements

 TBD

 # End of Document